 When starting a business, many decisions have to be made.
 Among them is deciding on the business structure.
 The type selected will have tax and legal implications.
 They include limited liability companies (LLC), S corporations, C Corporations, and sole proprietorships.
 LLCs are the most popular since they are simpler and more flexible compared to corporations, while they offer similar protections.
 By starting an LLC, the business becomes a legal entity with separate legal matters and debts from the owner.
-When starting, it is advisable to hire the best llc formation service because it has numerous benefits.

 Here are some of the reasons why it is advisable to adopt an LLC structure for a business start-up